okami101/vuetify-admin/packages/docs/guide/admin.md

 * Initiate VA by his constructor.

 :::tip BOILERPLATE
-All this boring stuf as well as all next pieces of code shown in this page are already prepared for you by the offical [Vue CLI Plugin](https://npm.okami101.io/-/web/detail/vue-cli-plugin-vtec-admin), go to [Getting Started](getting-started.md) in order to get in through.
+All this boring stuf as well as all next pieces of code shown in this page are already prepared for you by the official [Vue CLI Plugin](https://npm.okami101.io/-/web/detail/vue-cli-plugin-vtec-admin), go to [Getting Started](getting-started.md) in order to get in through.
 :::

 ## Components & resources loading

 You have to import VA loader which import some external third-party components as well as all your CRUD pages, which will avoid us boring manual import.
 All you have to do is to add `import "vtec-admin/src/loader"` inside **`src/plugins/admin.js`**.

-Finally, in you entrypoint, don't forget to add `vuetify` and `admin` into main Vue constructor options.
+Finally, in you entry point, don't forget to add `vuetify` and `admin` into main Vue constructor options.
 It will register `$admin` global object into all of your Vue components, which allows you to use some useful helper functions.

 **`src/main.js`**